flimflam-austin/hugo-cms-test/site/content/quick_reads/20180830-18-08-30-cigarettes-vaping/index.md

-      **A “The most common pattern of use in the U.S. is dual use, i.e. current use of both traditional cigarettes and electronic cigarettes.”**
+      ** “The most common pattern of use in the U.S. is dual use, i.e. current use of both traditional cigarettes and electronic cigarettes.”**